stonepros/stone/doc/dev/developer_guide/dash-devel.rst

 Frontend branding
 ~~~~~~~~~~~~~~~~~

-Every vendor can customize the 'Ceph dashboard' to his needs.
+Every vendor can customize the 'Stone dashboard' to his needs.
 No matter if
 logo, HTML-Template or TypeScript, every file inside the frontend folder can be
 replaced.